AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## amazon-video_games-5

-Experiment ran using the Douban Movie dataset with the follwing presented models and their configurations.
+Experiment ran using the Amazon Video-Games core-5 dataset with the following presented models and their configurations.
 The complete configuration can be found in `config_files/run_amazon-video_games-5.yml`:

 - Summarized results from `experiment_results/amazon-video_games-5.csv`: